RobRendell/gTove/README.md

 * Prevent drag-down-to-reload behaviour in mobile Chrome.
 * Make Fog of War drag rectangle/calculations respect map rotation.
 * Add to map menu: Cover with Fog of War, Uncover Fog of War
-* Add to map menu: Focus Map, to make camera orbit points on the map's plane, and fades maps and minis at higher elevations.
+* Add to map menu: Focus Map, to make the camera orbit-point lie on the map's plane, and fade maps and minis at higher elevations.
+* Add to global menu: Refocus camera, focus higher, focus lower.

 ## Plans/TODO